Alta photographer, Noah Wetzel, checks in with some of his favorite shots from the 2015-2016 season

 Another season has come to an end.
 For many of us, the end of the season materializes with mixed emotions.
-Following closing day, that particular Monday delivers relief for some, but typically an empty void for most. evoking self doubt and questions of replacement.
+Following closing day, that particular Monday delivers relief for some, but typically an empty void for most. evoking self-doubt and questions of replacement.
 Gazing upward, the slopes resemble a friend who has been abandoned – the resounding creaks from swaying chairlifts beg for companionship.
 Vast fields of concrete fill our peripheral vision, devoid of vehicles where not even school children occupy.
 Yes, summers are great in Alta.
-The town is quiet, the hillsides are lush and teaming with wildlife, wildflowers bloom and there’s a certain tranquility within the solitude of the canyon.
+The town is quiet, the hillsides are lush and teeming with wildlife, wildflowers bloom and there’s certain tranquility within the solitude of the canyon.
 Did I mention the wildflowers?

 However, rooted deep within the textured soil and rock that distinguishes Little Cottonwood Canyon, there’s a porous presence that seeps through and permeates the air.
 Inhale, exhale – a crisp breeze lingers between the sheer granite walls, echoing the cold breath of winter.
 Inherent to every ski area, there’s a voice.
 Listen - it may wisp past you without notice, but its murmur is incurable.
 Winter holds Alta in its grasp, never succumbing to the forces of summer.
 Inconsiderate of the warmer seasons, there’s a soft white blanket – sometimes invisible - that continuously envelops our canvas with an ingrained appetite for skiing, reminding us of the intimate moments we experienced while in the depths of winter.

 Here are my Top 5 moments during the 2015/2016 season at Alta Ski Area:

 5. My good friend and roommate Chris Brule blows up a turn in Westward Ho at twilight (December 16th, 2015)